grjsmith/practical_strategy_for_technologists/Chapter6.md

 Everyday this situation continues and the problems get more complicated and more expensive to resolve.
 Some people might bring up the opportunity cost of implementing time consuming resolutions to these problems.
 The problems continue to grow in number and complexity and include more and more breaking changes.
 If the organisation is lucky progress slows to a halt and an investment case is made to solve the problems.
 A lot of capable people have left the organisation in frustration and now they need to bring in consultants to help and the cost of resolution is the opportunity cost of a 6-9 month period with no significant feature development plus several million in consultancy fees.
 If the organisation is unlucky the lack of progress or an exploited vulnerability destroys the business.

 There is no debate.
 There is no better time to upgrade software, resolve vulnerabilities, optimise infrastructure and actively manage the tests and the test runs than right now.
 Putting these hygiene tasks off, even for a day, is never to the organisation’s advantage.
-Mavhiavelli knew this in 1513.
+Machiavelli knew this in 1513.

 All of these are problems that should be faced immediately because they add friction to the organisation every single day they exist and all it takes is one event that the organisation has no control of to cause a disaster that threatens the organisation’s existence.

-The strategist can learn from the lesson that Machievelli learned from the Romans.
+The strategist can learn from the lesson that Machiavelli learned from the Romans.
 Don’t turn away from a difficult situation.
 As discussed previously it isn’t always right to tackle every problem head-on but it is necessary to tackle them and not shy away from them.

-In Chapter 5 of Letters to the Prince Machievelli talks about a prince taking over a new territory that has been accustomed to its own rule and concludes:
+In Chapter 5 of Letters to the Prince Machiavelli talks about a prince taking over a new territory that has been accustomed to its own rule and concludes:

 > …therefore the surest way of holding them is either to destroy them, or for the conqueror to go and live there.

 When an organisation has operated without leadership or with significant leadership gaps for a significant period of time the people will organise themselves around principles that make sense to them based on keeping out of trouble.
 When the strategist needs an organisation like this to behave differently no amount of town hall meetings, discussions about organisational or technology principals or rewriting of job descriptions will change the organisation's behaviour.
-As Machievelli points out there are two ways to change organisations like this: they can be destroyed or the strategist can work amongst them and change them from within.
+As Machiavelli points out there are two ways to change organisations like this: they can be destroyed or the strategist can work amongst them and change them from within.

 In a modern context destroying an organisation can just mean undermining the informal structures that have formed in the absence of leadership.
 This can be done in a number of ways.
 Key people can be performance managed into operating in a way that is more useful.
 Processes can be changed or removed completely and replaced.
 Both of these approaches require enormous time and effort from leadership, management with support from people teams.